webforge-labs/webforge/docs/ubiquitous-language.md

 the term is used as used in composer.
 A package is a collection of class files and scripts or binaries that represent a common context.
 A Package can be a kind of library, or application, or something else.
 On github one repository would be considered as a package.

 ![package-schema](assets/img/package.png "package schema")

+### Project

+A Project is a more contextual package.
+As a package can be nearly everything, a project is at least a small webapplication with a directory structure, public and admin URLs and a stage status. (e.g. development, staging or production).

+### Container

+Mostly used as dendency injection container.
+A class that helps you to create instances of objects for your package.